J-R-Oliver/macos-setup/README.md

 Visual Studio Code -> View -> Show Command Palette... ->  Shell Command: Install 'code' command in PATH
 ```

+## NC HelpDesk

+NC HelpDesk is a light node application to create and send helpdesk tickets for help with coursework.
+To install ```clone``` repository from [here](https://github.com/northcoders/nc-helpdesk) and follow setup instructions in the README.

 ## Potential Improves

 - Move from iTerm2 to modified Terminal layout.